Certificate Pinning in Mobile SDK

 1. In the OpenSSL command line tool, enter the following command to generate the .der file.
-Make sure to replace your-server with the one you want to generate.
+Make sure to replace <your-server-domain> with the domain of the server for which you want to pin the certificate.

 3. Now you need to hash the certificate with a hashing algorithm.
-In the example below, we use SHA256 to hash our key.
-Replace the server_cert_public_key.pem name with the one you provided.
+The following example uses SHA-256 to hash the key.
+Replace the <server_cert_public_key>.pem name with the one you provided.

 <application>